 Note: We recommend keeping your SendLayer account and WP Mail SMTP account settings open in separate windows or tabs, so you can quickly switch between the two.

-Once you’ve installed WP Mail SMTP, click on WP Mail SMTP » Settings in the left sidebar menu of your WordPress dashboard.
-Then, scroll to the Mail section located under the General tab.
+Once you’ve installed WP Mail SMTP, go to WP Mail SMTP » Settings, then select the General tab.

 In the next sections, we’ll cover the details for each of the settings located on this page.

 The From Email is the email address that all of your WordPress site’s emails will appear to be sent from.
 For SendLayer services to work properly, this email address must be at the domain you set up in SendLayer.

 We also strongly recommend checking the Force From Email box.
 Selecting this option will prevent you from having to edit the From Email settings in other areas of your site.